cdleong/cdleong.github.io/thoughts/known_issues.md

 And in April 2020 (during the COVID-19 lockdown in Ohio) I received some candid feedback from a co-worker on this topic.
 They took offense at how I had criticised something and used this description.

 I suspect that the root of this ongoing issue has to do with miscommunication, or mismatch of communication styles.
 Pretty much every time I receive this sort of feedback I have been very surprised and taken aback.
-I didn't *think* I was smarter or more knowledgeable than others, in fact in some cases, phrasing I thought was humble was instead taken as proud.
+I didn't *think* I was smarter or more knowledgeable than others.
+In one case I even tried specifically to phrase my words in a humble way, but it was taken as proud.

 This strongly suggests a disconnect between my intentions, and perceptions of those intentions.